naddison36/uniswap-v4-hooks/README.md

 ## Unit Testing

-The following will run the unit tests in [test/Counter.t](./test/Counter.t.sol).
+The following will run the unit tests in [test/Counter.t](./test/Counter.t.sol)

 ```
 forge test
 ```

-## Counter Example
+## Counter Hook Example

-1. The [CounterHook](src/CounterHook.sol) demonstrates the `beforeSwap` and `afterSwap` hooks.
+1. The [CounterHook](src/CounterHook.sol) demonstrates the `beforeModifyPosition`, `afterModifyPosition`, `beforeSwap` and `afterSwap` hooks.
 2. The [Counter.t](test/Counter.t.sol) test deploys the v4 pool manager, test tokens, counter hook and test routers.
-It then sets up a pool and performs a swap.
+It then sets up a pool, adds token liquidity and performs a swap.
 3. The [Counter.s](script/Counter.s.sol) script deploys to a local Anvil node and does a swap.

 ![CounterHook Contract](./docs/CounterHook.svg)